storj/storj/all-in-one/README.md

 5. `docker-compose up satellite uplink`
    Bring up the satellite and uplink

-6. Visit http://localhost:7777 or use the aws tool with `--endpoint localhost:7777`
+6. Visit http://localhost:7777 or use the aws tool with `--endpoint=http://localhost:7777`